Jared Padalecki: Career

 Padalecki won Fox Broadcasting's 1999 "Claim to Fame Contest"; he subsequently appeared at the Teen Choice Awards, where he met an agent.
 His first role was a minor role in the 1999 film A Little Inside.
 In 2000, he was cast as Dean Forester on the television series Gilmore Girls, a role he played until 2005.
-Throughout the early 2000s, he appeared in several made-for-television films, including Silent Witness, Close to Home, and the Disney Channel Original Movie A Ring of Endless Light.
+Throughout the early 2000s, he appeared in several made-for-television films, including Silent Witness, Close to Home and the Disney Channel Original Movie A Ring of Endless Light.

 Padalecki had an uncredited role as a high school bully in 2003's comedy Cheaper by the Dozen, which he played after being asked by fellow actor and friend Tom Welling, who played Charlie Baker, and the director of the movie, who wanted someone larger than Charlie to pick on him.
 Padalecki originally auditioned for Welling's role, but gave it up in order to film a pilot titled Young MacGyver which was never picked up.

 In 2004, he appeared in the Mary-Kate and Ashley Olsen comedy New York Minute as Trey Lipton, a cute boy to whom the Olsens' characters are attracted.
 He also landed a short role in the thriller Flight of the Phoenix alongside Dennis Quaid and Hugh Laurie.
-In 2005, Padalecki starred opposite Elisha Cuthbert, Chad Michael Murray, and Paris Hilton in House of Wax as Wade.
+In 2005, Padalecki starred opposite Elisha Cuthbert, Chad Michael Murray and Paris Hilton in House of Wax as Wade.
 In 2005, he appeared in Cry Wolf, another horror film, as Tom.

 Also in 2005, Padalecki was cast as Sam Winchester on the WB series, Supernatural.
-Sam and his brother Dean (Jensen Ackles) drive throughout the United States hunting paranormal predators, fighting demons and angels, and dealing with all manner of fantasy & sci-fi genre.
 The show ended in 2020, after fifteen seasons, making it the longest-running North American sci-fi series in history.

 In 2007, Jared served as the host of MTV's horror reality series, Room 401, which was discontinued after only eight episodes due to poor ratings.

 He had the lead role in 2008's Christmas Cottage as Thomas Kinkade, alongside acclaimed actor Peter O'Toole.

 He also had the lead role in the 2009 version of Friday the 13th as Clay Miller, a character who heads out to Camp Crystal Lake in search of his sister who has gone missing.

-In September 2019, Padalecki was announced as the titular role in Walker, a reboot series of Walker, Texas Ranger in development at The CW.
+In September 2019, Padalecki was announced as the title role in Walker, a reboot series of Walker, Texas Ranger in development at The CW.
 The reboot was ordered to series in January 2020 and premiered in January 2021.
+The series was cancelled in 2024 after four seasons.
+A month later, Padalecki agreed to guest star on The Boys, the Amazon Prime Video superhero drama helmed by Supernatural creator, Eric Kripke.
+In August 2024, it was announced that Padalecki would join the cast of Fire Country for a three-episode guest stint with the possibility of headlining a spinoff.

+In September 2025, it was announced that Padalecki would star in a Netflix film adaptation of Katherine Center's novel The Bodyguard, opposite Leighton Meester.